puffinsoft/syntux/README.md

 ```
 <sup><i>syntux</i> is tested for Next.js, but should support all React frameworks.</sup>

+<h3 align="center" margin="0"><a href="https://github.com/puffinsoft/syntux/wiki">➡️ view documentation</a></h3>

 ---
 ### Installation

+We use the [Vercel AI SDK](https://github.com/vercel/ai) to provide support for all LLM providers.

-npm:
+First, install via npm:
 ```
 npm i ai
 npm i getsyntux
 ```

-We use the [Vercel AI SDK](https://github.com/vercel/ai) to provide support for all LLM providers.

-See the [wiki](https://github.com/puffinsoft/syntux/wiki) on how to complete the installation.
+That's not it though!
+See the [wiki](https://github.com/puffinsoft/syntux/wiki) on how to set it up.
 It takes less than 5 minutes.

 ---